GabeScott/standard-works-vault/General Conference/2003 October - The State of the Church.md

 # The State of the Church

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the October session of the 2003 General Conference*

+>*This is only the beginning.
+We have scarcely scratched the surface.
+We are engaged in a work for the souls of men and women everywhere.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2003/10/the-state-of-the-church?lang=eng)